thomasavare/Pipelinev1/README.md

 ### Loading Whisper

-The whisper model we're using is "whisper-base" with 74 millions parameters, but we could use "whisper-small" which has 244 millions parameters and has a fairly short inference.
+The whisper model we're using is "whisper-small" with 244 millions parameters, but we could use "whisper-base" which has 74 millions parameters but is not as effective as whispe-small.

 To use whisper, we have to load: